Updated: 5 days ago

-Contrary to popular belief, squatting to or below parallel is not bad for you.
+Contrary to popular belief, squatting to parallel or below parallel is not bad for you.

 If the shin stays vertical, it places extra pressure on the knee (like a wall-sit without the wall) and will create a need to compensate with extra hip flexion/forward trunk lean to bring your center of gravity back towards the foot to maintain balance.

 A vertical shin influences increased quad demand rather than balanced glute/quad recruitment.
 If you're training or treating someone who is complaining of knee pain and then teach them to squat in a quad/knee dominant position you're going to create....you guessed it...more knee pain.
 Use the hip dominant/normal pattern to offload the symptomatic knee.

 2. The knees should always follow a path directly in line with the hips and ankles.

 Similarly dysfunctional to the wall squat, the door hinge squat artificially limits normal joint mechanics that occur within the hip, knee and ankle joints.

 These artificial/self induced limitations in the mechanics can results in pinching in the hip joints (impingement-like symptoms), excessive pressure on the knee joint (see point #1 above) and over time, loss of range of motion in all of the aforementioned joints.

 As your brain and body see it, it's a use it or lose it scenario.
 If you don't frequently use your inherent mobility, your body will slowly take up the unused slack over time.